Proxmox VE

 3. Select Add.

 4. Enter a username (for example,hass).
+You don’t need to add the realm, just the username.

-5. Set the realm to Proxmox VE authentication server for pve (or Linux PAM standard authentication for pam).
+5. Set the realm to Proxmox VE authentication server for PVE (or Linux PAM standard authentication for PAM).

 6. Enter a secure password (it can be complex as you will only need to copy/paste it into your Home Assistant configuration).